Where to look for a Monarch Chrysalis in the Butterfly Garden?

 for those on the gulf and east coasts!

 Protect your precious garden plants from those pesky pets and curious critters while giving monarchs a place to hang out!

 One community member reported seeing dozens of Monarch chrysalides hanging like little Christmas ornaments from between the fence wire spaces.

 25. Garden Arbors

 26. Garden Trellises

-The only chrysalis I ever recall seeing in the wild was attached at the base of a large tree.
+The only chrysalis I ever recall seeing outdoors as a child was attached at the base of a large tree.

 For those times when they don’t feel like crawling up the pot!

 Be sure your garden art is secured so it won’t blow over in a storm.

 Community member Fred builds these specifically for caterpillars and calls them chrysalis houses.
 It sounds like a unique idea, but I would check regularly to make sure wasps don’t make it their nesting place!